 With regard to monitoring and measuring of objectives and targets, Energy Northwest has a well-developed strategic and business planning system, and provides regular feedback to employees and managers on status and progress.
 Action items associated with business plans are assigned and can be tracked by the Action Request - Condition Report process (AR-CR).
-Color-coded performance reports (e.g., green = exceeds expectations, yellow = needs improvement, etc.) are updated monthly and available to employees and the Board of Directors through the Energy Northwest Performance Indicator Web Application.
-A subset of the Columbia-related performance indicators are also tracked in the monthly Business Plan Report.
+Color-coded performance reports (e.g., green = exceeds expectations, yellow = needs improvement, etc.) are updated monthly and available to employees and the Board of Directors through the monthly Business Plan Report.

-GBP-ENV-13, Environmental Performance Measurement, documents the measures, data collection, and reporting in the Performance Indicator Web Application.
+GBP-ENV-13, Environmental Performance Measurement, documents the measures, data collection, and reporting.